RetroCharting

 Buying Guide & Authenticity

-Is Prince of Persia Rare?
+Is Prince of Persia a rare game?

 Seventeen years have I, Jaffar, served as Grand Vizier to the Sultan of Persia.
 Now the hour of my triumph is at hand.
 Already I sit on his throne, and soon I shall have his daughter as well — the Princess, whose beauty is like stars and the moon.
 Of course, I would never force myself upon this lovely creature.
 I shall give er a full hour to reach her own decision.
 She shall choose me of her own free will — or forfeit her life.
 And yet she clings to her fantasy of rescue.
 The object of her childish infatuation?
 A young adventurer — a nobody — who is now, on my orders, a prisoner in my dungeons.
 Even should he escape his cell and bypass my cunning traps and palace guards — he is still no match for the evil of my sorcery.
 Or is he?